Miss Drop '44

 Guy Whidden - 502nd P.I.R interview

-Questions?
-I bet you'll have plenty...
+More questions????
+Yeah I'll bet you'll have plenty...

 We attend shows all around the UK.
-If I had my way we would be out every weeked and all the shows would be local to me.
+If I had my way we would be out every weekend and all the shows would be local to me.
 Of course it doesn't work like that and travel does have to be factored into it.
 We may have a member that lives close to you, if so, it maybe possible to share transport, after all, chipping in for some petrol is never to be sniffed at.
-Literallay!
+Literally!
 Some shows will clash with other things in your life, it happens to us all.
 Just let us know you can't come and its as easy as that.
 If you can't come to any for an entire season, so be it.
 It'll be a terrible year for you, but that happens.

 What to expect at a show

 Some times we drill, marching is always comical, which proves who knows their left from their right!
 Trust me, it's easy when you not standing in the open being watched by the public, however as soon as you hear "Right turn...." someone will always turn the wrong way.
 I'm sure some of us do it on purpose... at least that's their excuses!
 We have also done unarmed combat lessons, which was by far the most entertaining things I have ever done for the amusement of the public.
-Even the Nurses were training in the art of defending themselves, they proved more dangerous than our enlistedmen!

 Hopefully that gives you an idea of what may happen at an event.